Become a baker using the Concordium Client#

 on Ubuntu: See configure Ubuntu node.

-Keep the output file name as baker-credentials.json
+Keep the output file name as validator-credentials.json

 .